evannetwork/api-blockchain-core/docs/profile/verifications.rst

   verifications.executeTransaction(accountId, txInfo);

-Executes a presigned transaction from ``signTransaction`` of an identity.
+Executes a pre-signed transaction from ``signTransaction`` of an identity.
 This can be and usually is a transaction, that has been prepared by the identity owner and is now submitted to the chain and executed by another account.

 ----------
 Parameters